jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Understanding a DataFrame/task.md

 ## Understanding a DataFrame

-DataFrame is two-dimensional labeled tabular structure.
+[pandas.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) is two-dimensional labeled tabular structure.
 It is potentially heterogenous and size-mutable.
 You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
 It is generally the most commonly used pandas object.